anonl/nvlist/documentation/technical/scenegraph.md

     [ ] Port textbox code to use a layout to position its elements and clickindicator.
     [ ] Better define in which coordinate system the collision shape and contains method function.
     [ ] To render components in visual groups, I need to concatenate the node's transform with its parents's transform.
 I don't think this is always done properly in the current implementation.
 Notably, IDrawable can't implement IDrawTransform.
+    [ ] Use package name vn.impl.* instead of vn.*.impl
+    [ ] I don't want to implement IRenderable<->ITransformable multiple times.
+Just integrate it into Transformable and make all Transformables use a renderer.
 @@@ Create a new Git branch and start implementing